Wildlife Warriors - Anti-Poaching Training

 Poaching of rhino in South Africa has increased 10-fold during the last decade, and the rhino again faces mass extinction.
-This anti-poaching course is run by one of South Africa’s most experienced and decorated field guides, and a recognised anti-poaching expert.
+This anti-poaching training couse is run by one of South Africa’s most experienced and decorated field guides, and a recognised anti-poaching expert.
 The course aims to give participants an in-depth understanding of conservation challenges, strategies and ethics.
 Learn practical anti-poaching techniques and join patrols in one of South Africa’s finest wilderness areas.

 What will I be doing?